|Nutritional Guidelines (per serving)|

 The zombie is a popular tiki cocktail that was most likely created by Don the Beachcomber in the 1930s.
-It is filled with a tasty blend of rum and fruits and is well known to be a pretty powerful cocktail, so much so that it's said the original restaurant where it was served limited each customer to two zombies maximum due to the potency of the drink.
+It is filled with a tasty blend of rum and fruit juices and is well known to be a pretty powerful cocktail, so much so that it's said the original restaurant where it was served limited each customer to two zombies maximum due to the potency of the drink.

 There are plenty of recipes for this classic cocktail and no agreement on how to make it.
 The only consensus among mixologists is that the basis of the cocktail is rum, typically both light and dark rums, sometimes with a strong 151-proof rum float.
 For the fruits, passion fruit often appears in zombies, though the drink may include either orange, papaya, grapefruit, or pineapple, or a combination of two or more.

 This recipe comes from Dale DeGroff's book "The Craft of the Cocktail," and it is one of the best versions.
 It's worth mixing up a few different zombies to see which you enjoy best.
 Whichever way you choose to go, a zombie is a great tropical summer drink and a perfect choice for a haunting Halloween party cocktail.